 Don’t wait until your White Air Force 1s are trashed to clean them.
-Whether you use a sneaker wipe or a regular cleaning wipe, wiping between wears helps preserve them.
+Use a sneaker wipe or damp clothes between wears and deep cleans to preserve them.

 6. Don’t delay your “deep” cleaning and have a bottle of THIS sneaker cleaner on hand. (also, available here on Amazon).